Spagoooti/OverTheWire-Bandit/Bandit 1 -> 2.md

 ls, cd, cat, file, du, find
 # Walkthrough
 1.)
 Ssh into the Bandit server and log in as bandit1. <br />
 2.)
-Search the home directory for a file called "-". <br />
-3.)
 Open the file named "-" and save the password.
 # Solution
 1.) ssh bandit.labs.overthewire.org -p 2220 -l bandit1 <br />
 2.) cat ./-